Guides / Building Search UI

 npx @vue/cli create ais-ecommerce-demo-app

-This generates a folder on your machine that looks like this:
+This generates a folder structure on your machine:

 1